cathei/BakingSheet/UnityProject/Packages/com.cathei.bakingsheet/README.md

 openupm add com.cathei.bakingsheet
 ```

+If you are planning to use StreamingAssets folder on Android, install [BetterStreamingAssets](docs/streaming-assets.md) as well.

 ### Need help?
 Before you start, we want to mention that if you have problem or need help, you can always ask directly on [Discord Channel](https://discord.gg/wXjxjfrDQa)!